5 Rebranding Strategies: How to Refresh Your Brand

 2 – Rebranding with changing the logo

-Changing a company’s logo or package is a kind of a light version of rebranding.
+Changing a company’s logo or package is a kind of a light version of total rebranding strategies.

 Sometimes this kind of refresh is just a matter of time: what has been cool back in the ’90s is not working anymore.